 Blog – Posted on Tuesday, Dec 24

-All of the Best Stephen King Books, Ranked
+50 Best Stephen King Books, Ranked By Horror Readers

 As the greatest living master of both jump scares and slow-creeping dread, Stephen King has reshaped an entire genre in the image of his imagination.
 For two generations of literary thrill-seekers, his very name is synonymous with horror.
 That’s no surprise, given his uncanny ability to produce at superhuman rates — all without sacrificing the immersive settings, intriguing characters, and relentless terror

 Over the course of his four decade-long career, King has written 61 novels and shepherded 48 stories to the big screen, remakes included.
 He’s also won more Bram Stoker Award than any other writer.
 The prestigious genre prize — the Pulitzer of spooky and the sepulchral — comes with a bone-colored trophy in the shape of a haunted house.
 King has a whopping thirteen of them: enough to form a tiny haunted neighborhood across his bookshelf or his desk.

 If you're feeling overwhelmed by the number of great Stephen King books out there, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized horror book recommendation 😉